Same-sex marriages (SSM) & civil unions in Michigan.

 - 2012: 44.3%

 On MAY-09, the Glengariff Group Inc. announced the findings of their poll of 600 Michigan adults picked at random.
 They found that support for same-sex marriage is continuing to increase.
 The 2013 poll showed 56.8% favoring SSM; an increase of 12.5 percentage points since 2012!
-The margin of error is ±4 percentage points.
+The poll's margin of error is ±4 percentage points.
 2 Glengariff has regularly polled Michigan adults about same-sex marriage and civil unions since 2004.
 The agency's president, Richard Czuba, said:

 "I don't think I've ever seen a policy question move as quickly as this one. ...
 Back in 2004, this was very much a wedge issue for Republicans.
 The shoe is on the other foot.
 This is still a values issue, but it's one of equality rather than 'stop this'."